2016-2017 School Year

 Benefits of the Legislation: This law will ensure students receive the instruction they need to develop their skills in reading.
 It will reduce the need for remedial education in later grades.
 Research shows us that students who cannot read are more likely to drop out of school.
 This intensive instruction helps prevent future school failure.
 Ensuring every student becomes a reader will contribute to Arizona’s economy by developing a skilled workforce and individuals who are prepared for higher education.

 Read: Developing a Thriving Reader From the Early Years: A Continuum of Effective Literacy Practices.
 This Guide for Practitioners is provided by the READ ON Arizona Organization.
 It can be a Key Piece to helping you write your literacy plan.
-All components in an effective literacy plan are described in this pamphlet, use it to help you write your literacy plan for 2015-2016!
+All components in an effective literacy plan are described in this pamphlet, use it to help you write your literacy plan.

 |VIDEO: The Balance of Informational and Literary Texts in K-5 From: TheHuntInstituteShift the balance to 50 percent informational texts and 50 percent literature in elementary grades • Importance of balance in preparing for later grades and non-literary texts.|